farlee2121/DevEssentialsBlog/content/posts/2021-10-31-Efficient-Inter-Team-Contracts-with-Acceptance-Tests.md

 - BDD
 - Team Process
 - Quality
+title: Efficient Inter-Team Contracts with Acceptance Tests
 ---

-# Efficient Inter-Team Contracts with Acceptance Tests

 I've been exploring large-scale formal development practices, and realized acceptance tests may be the best way for developers to encode expectations for other developers.
 <!-- (maybe rephrase to sound less conclusive than "realized") -->